This position involves direct representation of income

 with Developmental Disabilities (OPWDD).

-The attorney will protect the educational rights of homeless students,
+programs for students with disabilities, protect the educational rights of

-represent students at residency hearings and in disciplinary matters, and
+homeless students, represent students at residency hearings and in disciplinary

-represent adults with disabilities in securing appropriate residential
+matters, and represent adults with disabilities in securing appropriate

-representation at Committee on Special Education meetings, Resolution
+also include representation at Committee on Special Education meetings,

-Sessions and Impartial Hearings, at hearings before the Department of Social
+Resolution Sessions and Impartial Hearings, at hearings before the Department

 Complaints, appeals to the NYSED Office of State Review and the NYS